 - TPU medial side panel incorporates a honeycomb rubber insert and is designed for excellent grip against the bike providing heat protection

-- New TPU ankle protection system which incorporates a biomechanical link between the middle and lower sections of the boot to help prevent injury
+- New TPU ankle protection system incorporates a biomechanical link between the middle and lower sections of the boot to help prevent injury

 - An innovative one-piece dual compound foot shell with co-injected hard toe protector and integrated steel shank.
 The shell is highly resistant to abrasion and impacts and adds to the boot’s overall durability and streamlining

-- Contoured calf protector plate is injected with a high modulus polymer for impact resistance and incorporates a blade flex system for control of movement, added protection for your Achilles tendon and to help prevent hyperflexion
+- Contoured calf protector plate is injected with a high modulus polymer for impact resistance and incorporates a blade flex system for control of movement, added protection for your Achilles tendon, and to help prevent hyperflexion

 - The Tech 7 is CE Certified